 Backlinks are links from one page of one website to another.
-If someone links to your site, then you have a backlink from that person.
-If you link to another website, then they have a backlink from you.
-For example, these words link to YouTube, so they now have a backlink from us.
+When someone links to your site, you have a backlink from them.
+Similarly, when you link to another website, they have a backlink from you.
+For example, linking to YouTube gives them a backlink from us.

 Here's another example of backlinks on the Oculus Where to Buy page.
-The buttons link to Microsoft, Walmart, etc. Another backlink that boosts SEO and that can help you boost the brand of your website is recognition backlinks.
+The buttons link to Microsoft, Walmart, etc. Another type of backlink that boosts SEO and helps promote your website is recognition backlinks.
 These types of backlinks are mainly published when your brand sponsors an industry event, has a representative speaking, and many more.

 Examples of bad backlinks include low-quality directory links, threaded content, link exchanges, 301 excessive redirects, blog comment spam, site-wide footers, link wheels, hidden backlinks, and paid backlinks.
 Below is an example of a backlink for SEO Chatter in the biography box of the author of a guest post I wrote on another website.
 The exchange of value in this example of backlinks is your content for a link that normally contains hyperlinks within your name or company name.
 A common example of this link building practice is creating infographics and asking website owners to add a backlink to your website from that image.
 The primary benefit of good backlinks is that they help your website appear more trustworthy.